HowlinSoul/procedural-tracks-dataset-generator/README.md

 # Dataset Generation with procedural-tracks

-Generate an arbitrary number of tracks images to use in Machine Learning or else. <br>
+Generate an arbitrary number of Racing Track Images to use in Machine Learning or else. <br>
-From pure grayscale track to rgb/kerbs/starting grid
+From pure grayscale to rgb/kerbs/starting grid

 ## Grayscale